In This Article

-- Create a cash flow statement showing your income sources and expenses
+- Create a statement that documents your income sources and expenses

 - Draft out a balance sheet that reviews your assets and liabilities

-- Figure out what the positives and negatives of your current financial situation are
+- Figure out what factors are benefiting or harming your current financial situation

 - Manage your money based on a percentage-based budget, like the 50/30/20 rule

-Investing sounds like something for the wealthy or well established, but in reality it’s for everybody interested in saving for the future.
-An investment plan is part of a comprehensive financial plan that maps out an investing strategy to help you meet your long and short term goals, such as retirement or buying a house.
-By taking into account your risk tolerance, diversification and asset allocation, investment plans are typically designed to help you decide how much to invest in stocks, bonds, cash, real estate, and retirement in order to maximize your returns.
+Investing sounds like something for the wealthy or well-established, but in reality, it’s for everybody interested in saving for the future.
+Having a mapped-out investment strategy will ultimately help you meet your long and short-term goals, such as buying a house.
+Plans are typically designed to help you decide how much to invest in stocks, bonds, cash, real estate, and retirement in order to maximize your returns.
 Plans should be highly customized and can be as small or as large as you deem fit.

 How you can incorporate investing into your financial plan: